Teaching the present simple

 Use of the board

-The focus of this sample ESL board work is on the grammar of the present simple along with its basic uses.
-As usual, it's colour-coded to suggest how the student-teacher interaction may play out in ESL classrooms.
+The focus of this suggested ESL boardwork is on the grammar of the present simple along with its basic uses.
+As usual, it's colour-coded to suggest how the student-teacher interaction may play out in the classroom.

 EFL - ESL Lead-in activity for elementary | Present simple